WeijingShi/pycaffe-faster-rcnn-tx2/README.md

   rm src/caffe/test/test_smooth_L1_loss_layer.cpp
 ```
 ### Faster rcnn for nvidia TX2
-This caffe faster rcnn is tested on TX2 with Jetpack 3.1 installed.
 If you want to install faster-rcnn on TX2, you can either use this repository or modify original code manually.
+It is tested on TX2 with Jetpack 3.1.
   - Use this repository:
   ```shell
   # lots of dependence